Poul-Henning Kamp: Beerware

+Bike shed discussion

 A post by Kamp on the FreeBSD mailing lists is responsible for the popularization of the term bike shed discussion, and the derived term bikeshedding, to describe Parkinson's law of triviality in open source projects - when the amount of discussion that a subject receives is inversely proportional to its importance.
 Poul-Henning Kamp is known for his preference of a Beerware license to the GNU General Public License (GPL).

-Anti-semitism accusations

-On May 8, 2019, Kamp tweeted "I thought anti-semitism was *unfounded* hatred of Jews?
-If you hate them because they did something awful, like implement apartheid, it is not anti-semitism, but perfectly justified critique of people who in particular should know better than that."
-In a blog post later, he wrote that "I will readily admit that it was probably not my most skilled use of Twitter, but I stand by my point", explaining the point in more nuance.
-In the blog post, Kamp goes on to say that "Jews everywhere in the world should be appalled and up in arms over the atrocities against UN's Human Rights being done in the name of their religion", and that he "detest[s] the vast silent majority of them who fail to do so."

 Publications

 Poul-Henning Kamp has published a substantial number of articles over the years in publications like Communications of the ACM and ACM Queue mostly on the topics of computing and time keeping.